 Fire drills are conducted each semester, and safety orientations are provided for residents and staff.
-Additionally, safety talks are presented to resident students by MassArt Department of Public Safety Officers.
-Officers answer questions and provide information about the college, the area around campus, relationship violence, personal safety, sexual assault, and other topics.
+Additionally, safety talks are offered to resident students by MassArt Department of Public Safety Officers.
+Presentations include information about the college, the area around campus, relationship violence, personal safety, sexual assault, and other topics.